PY1CX/C-Snippets/README.md

 # C-Snippets
-Some Snippets in C that I'm testing
+Some Snippets or random code in C that I'm trying to keep a backup